daudsemab/daudsemab/README.md

 ## Hi! 👋

-I am Daud Semab, driving on the road of Full Stack Development.
+I am Daud Semab, energetic for solving Real World Problems using Computer Science.

-- 🌱 I’m currently playing around with React Js.
+- 🌱 SKILLS: Frontend Web Dev.

 - 🆓 When time permits, I like to do Personal photography for fun or peace of mind.

-- 🔭 I’m working on React and building portfolio.
+- 🔭 I’m working on Data Science Projects.

 - 📫 Reach me out at [LinkedIn](https://www.linkedin.com/in/daud-semab-715039189/).

 - ⚡ Fun fact: Love Coding ❤.

-## 📝 Goals 2020
+## 📝 Goals 2021

 - 🎯 ************
 - 🎯 ************